matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 In this method we should:

 - Initialize `Web3Provider` and `Signer` objects for interacting with zkSync.
-- Initialize `Contract` object to interact with the `Greeter` contract.
+- Initialize the `Contract` object to interact with the `Greeter` contract.

 2. Add the necessary dependencies: